karellat/Swarm/diary.md

 ## TODO:
 REFACTOR WHOLE PROJECT
+Add consuming fuel to effectors
 ## Q&A:
 ### Implementation:
 * How long should be GetString();
+* How to log?
 ### Evolution:
 * Radio sensor, what should it return?
+* Added memory, does it make sense?
 ### Days of actual sollution

 * 05.05.2017 -